-Dress code is genderneutral in both language and expectations Revise dress codes to ensure that any codes enforced are due to safety, with the specific rationale provided (i.e. wearing closed toe shoes to prevent injuries from weights falling on toes).
-Ensure dress codes are the same for all genders.
-For example, if shorts must be a certain length, it should be the same for everyone.
+Dress code is genderneutral in both language and expectations Revise dress codes to ensure any codes that are being enforced are due to safety and that rationale are provided in the dress code-e.g. wearing closed toe shoes to prevent injuries from weights falling on toes.
+Ensure dress codes are the same for all genders; if men can work out topless, everyone should be able to; if shorts must be a certain length, it should be the same for everyone.
 Ensure the language used to describe the dress code is not gendered.

 Make edits to your current dress code accordingly and ensure it is re-publicized.